Q: What is a Transportation Statement?

 A: A Transportation Statement generally is required for projects that require approval from the Board of Zoning Adjustment, the Zoning Commission, or the Public Space Committee when the project generates fewer than 100 person trips per hour and fewer than 25 vehicle trips per direction per hour.

-Q: Is a Transportation Statement Required for a project permitted as a matter-of-right?
+Q: Is a Transportation Statement required for a project permitted as a matter-of-right?

 A: Transportation Statements typically are not required for matter-of-right projects.
 However, if the project will require curb cut approval and it generates a substantial volume of traffic or has a specific transportation element that could create traffic impacts, a Transportation Statement or even a Comprehensive Transportation Review could be required.